BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 az aks get-credentials --resource-group ReplaceWith_PoCResourceGroupName --name ReplaceWith_AzureKubernetesServiceName
 ```

-These keys are stored in a file called *.kubeconfig* in the user's directory.
+These keys are stored [in a file called *.config* in the user's directory](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
 With that security context set, the team uses the "get nodes" command using the *kubectl* utility to show the nodes in the cluster:

 ```
 kubectl get nodes